Miladbaf/CS412_Term_Project/README.md

 ## Team Contributions

-Milad Bafarassat: As the sole contributor to this project, I was responsible for all aspects, including data extraction and preprocessing, feature engineering, model development, analysis, and documentation.
+**Milad Bafarassat**: As the sole contributor to this project, I was responsible for all aspects, including data extraction and preprocessing, feature engineering, model development, analysis, and documentation.
 My role encompassed the entire pipeline from initial data handling to final model evaluation and reporting of findings.